Amfeon/PrettyXml/README.md

-# Pretty Xml for Vu3
+# Pretty Xml for Vue 3

-Pretty Xml is a simple xml viewer for Vue 3.
+Pretty XML is a simple XML viewer for Vue 3.
 The component formats and colors an XML document.
+You can reveal and hide the contents of tags.
+If you want to use Pretty XML in Nuxt, you should wrap it in `ClientOnly`.

 ## Project Setup